Thomashighbaugh/links/.notes/index.md

 -   [x] DONE change the favicons webmanifest
 -   [x] DONE color change on hover effect icon on button hover
     -   called group-hover in tailwind.css
--   [ ] TODO fix footer background that doesn't match
+-   [x] DONE fix footer background that doesn't match
--   [ ] TODO fix copy email span location (currently renders below the screen)
+-   [x] DONE fix copy email span location (currently renders below the screen)
+	- this was fixed while fixing the above (applying the screen height and width to the HTML selector and removing the body selector entirely)
 ### Template Items

 -   [ ] TODO add